 Planning #

 Brainstorm your end goal before beginning your project.
 It could help make the creation process less frustrating because you will have a more straightforward idea of what you want to create and what you want it to look like.
-Draw out on a piece of paper a rough idea of what your project will look like, and have text and images pre-planned.
+Draw out on a piece of paper a rough idea of what your project will look like, and have text, images, and color themes pre-planned.
 This part of the process, while seemingly small, is an important step if you want your poster or infographic to be the best it can be.

 If you need help with this part of your project, the Speaking and Writing Center is a great resource to help plan what you want to say and how to say it.
 Additionally, Peer Tutors can help with understanding material you might need for any kind of subject-specific project, and Simpson Library Research Help can assist with finding sources for your content.